Over the years I’ve had some conversations with people in my teams about them feeling bored with their tasks.

 2 – Mix it up

-In my experience this has proven to be a fallacy in many cases:
+However, in my experience, this has proven to be a fallacy in many cases:

 - If people do the same things over and over again they do not necessarily get to the point of „Vary“ and „Improve it“.
 I’ve seen teams being stuck with tools and practices like ant scripts and Subversion while the world has moved on to Ansible, Docker and git.